ComicSans/Anycubiy-i3--Firmware/README.md

 You can find the original fork (based on Marlin 1.1.0-pre8) in the *ANYCUBIC_PRUSA_I3_XL* folder.
 This version came most likely preinstalled on your printer.

+## Version information

+- Versions < 1.1.4 have the same configuration as the original firmware but lower temperature settings
+- 1.1.4 enables manual bed leveling via menu option
+- 1.1.5 introduces baby stepping for z axis

 Precompiled firmwares (without bootloader) in hex format are in the corresponding sub folders.
 You could use the [OctoPrint FirmwareUpdater Plugin](https://github.com/OctoPrint/OctoPrint-FirmwareUpdater) to easily flash them.

 Unsuitable modification may damage the machine, so please check the configuration before using these firmwares.

 To copy them onto your printer, SSH into your Pi and run: